apache/lucenenet/README.md

 [dev@lucenenet.apache.org](mailto:dev@lucenenet.apache.org)

-We recommend you join both the [user and dev mailing lists](https://cwiki.apache.org/confluence/display/LUCENENET/Mailing+Lists) to stay looped in to all user and developer discussions.
+Note that you need to join the [dev mailing lists](https://cwiki.apache.org/confluence/display/LUCENENET/Mailing+Lists) to see replies.

 ### Submit a Pull Request

 Before you start working on a pull request, please read our [Contributing](https://github.com/apache/lucenenet/blob/master/CONTRIBUTING.md) guide.

-If you plan to submit multiple pull requests, please submit an [Individual Contributor License](https://cwiki.apache.org/confluence/display/LUCENENET/Individual+Contributor+License), or for individual pull requests, just submit the request and in the description state that the code is your original work and you license it under the [Apache License v2](http://www.apache.org/licenses/LICENSE-2.0).

 ## Building and Testing